lw292/rimpact/README.md

 6. In Output Style drop-down, choose your style:
   * For RIS format, choose "RefMan (RIS) Export";
   * For EndNote Export format, choose "EndNote Export";
-  * For BibTeX format, choose "BibTeX Export" (See section below on "Using the BibTeX format").
+  * For BibTeX format, choose "BibTeX Export" (See section below on "Using the BibTeX format");
   * If the style you need is not available in the dropdown, find it using "Select Another Style".
 7. Click "Save".
 8. Move the exported file to your application's "public/data" directory.